soroushgj/Twitter-analysis/README.md

-Twitter analysis + sentiment analysis \n analyzing how people feel about the recycling by twitter analysis and sentiment analysis!
+Analyzing how people feel about the recycling by twitter analysis and sentiment analysis!